wanoghoco/Raven_BVN_VERF/README.md

 ## Using

-The plugin is very easy to use. to use the plugin  just call a single functions that returns the file/image path of the captured user.
+The plugin is very easy to use. to use the plugin  just call a single functions that returns a map of server response.

 ```dart